Review: Citroen C5 Aircross (2019)

 The Citroen C5 Aircross does things differently, in a way that we're very used to from the quirky French brand.
 Highlights include a 15mm layer of thick, mattress-like foam on the seats.
 In the back, meanwhile, there are three individual seats that can slide, fold or recline to create a space that suits.

 The result is an interior that's very practical, with plenty of head and legroom for passengers in the front and rear.
-Boot space can range from 580 to 720 litres depending on the position of the rear seats, increasing to 1630 if you drop them flat (an easy process to do).
+Boot space can range from 580 to 720 litres depending on the position of the rear seats, increasing to 1,630 if you drop them flat (an easy process to do).
 That's a considerably bigger boot than rivals, and even bigger than the Citroen C4 Spacetourer MPV.
+The rear seat is significantly wider than in a Peugeot 3008.

 There's also a trick new suspension system which uses Citroen's Progressive Hydraulic Cushions.
-This is designed to reduce sudden jolts and provide a 'magic carpet effect' with a ride that floats over bumps and dips in the road.
+This is designed to reduce sudden jolts.
+Combined with 19-inch wheels carrying deep profile 205/55 R19 tyres this gives a 'magic carpet effect' with a ride that floats over bumps and dips in the road.

-At launch, buyers can choose from a combination of petrol and diesel engines, ranging from a 130PS 1.2-litre Puretech petrol to a 2.0-litre BlueHDi diesel producing 180PS.
-A plug-in hybrid version is set to follow in 2020, with four-wheel drive and a 200PS petrol engine linked to a pair of electric motors to create a combined 300PS.
+At launch, buyers could choose from a combination of petrol and diesel engines, ranging from a 130PS 1.2-litre Puretech petrol to a 2.0-litre BlueHDi diesel producing 180PS.
+A plug-in hybrid version follows in 2020, with four-wheel drive and a 200PS petrol engine linked to a pair of electric motors to create a combined 300PS.
 This is expected to be capable of covering 37 miles on electric power alone.

 Citroen faces a tough challenge with the C5 Aircross.
-Actually getting it onto the radar of potential customers, who will already be very familiar with the likes of the ever-popular Nissan Qashqai, is a huge task.
+It's a much better car than the likes of the Nissan Qashqai, but actually getting onto the radar of potential customers is a huge task.

 If you're willing to think outside the box, however, the C5 Aircross is an extremely competent crossover.
 It's very practical, looks a bit unusual and has an impressive engine line-up.
 It won't appeal to enthusiastic drivers but it unashamedly focuses on comfort.
-And that's not a bad thing when it comes to the family crossover market.
+And that's not a bad thing for a family crossover.

 What does a Citroen C5 Aircross (2019) cost?